Introduction to Docker Images

 - Run a new intermediate container using Image committed in step 2.

-- Same process will continue till the last line of the Dockerfile.
+- The same process will continue till the last line of the Dockerfile.

-- Last committed Image will be the final Image and daemon will give it a name and tag.
+- The last committed Image will be the final Image, and the daemon will give it a name and tag.

-Below is the syntax to manage image: –
+Below is the syntax to manage the image: –

 docker image <command>